smucclaw/dmnmd/languages/gf/README.md

 ### TODO

 * Connect this to a format with more metadata
-* Connect the WordNet lexicon into
+* Connect the WordNet lexicon into other resources.
+Try e.g. [this](https://hackage.haskell.org/package/WordNet-1.1.0/docs/NLP-WordNet.html)